apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Fani Willis disqualified from Trump's Georgia election interference case**
+**‘Gypsy’ Broadway Review: Audra McDonald Takes Her Turn At Momma Rose**

-You can read more about it [here](https://www.axios.com/2024/12/19/fani-willis-disqualified-trump-2020-case).
+You can read more about it [here](http://deadline.com/2024/12/gypsy-broadway-review-audra-mcdonald-1236206662/).

 ## Requirements
 - Python 3.8